MxEggSalad/mxeggsalad-website/src/blogs/site-news/transitioning-to-11ty/index.md

 <img src="img1.png" alt="screenshot of html code outlining basic boilerplate functions, with some of their contents replaced with double curly braced ( {} ) variables">

-I can just chuck all of my boilerplate or more complex layouts into completely sepperate files!!!
+I can just chuck all of my boilerplate or more complex layouts into completely separate files!!!
 Lifesaver seriously

 Even though this was the initiating factor for me, another big feature keeping me here is the automation
 omg the automation